polterguy/phosphorusfive/core/p5.webapp/README.md

 ### The "system42" folder

 Contains "System42".
-See this folder's README.md file for an explanation about System42.
+See the documentation for [System42](/core/p5.webapp/system42/).

 ### The "Default.aspx" file